District English Learner Plan

 History of English Learners (ELs) in the District:

-The Winton Woods City School district comprises 3 campuses: North Campus (Winton Woods High School Grades 9-12 and Winton Woods Middle School Grades 7-8), South Campus (Grades 1-2, Grades 3-4 and Grades 5-6) and our Central Campus (Early Childhood Center Grades PK-K).
+The Winton Woods City School district comprises 3 campuses: North Campus (Winton Woods High School Grades 9-12 and Winton Woods Middle School Grades 7-8), South Campus (Grades 1-2, Grades 3-4 and Grades 5-6) and our Early Childhood Central Campus (Grades PK-K).

-The majority of ELs are Spanish speakers, who comprise approximately 65% of the total.
-Some of the other languages represented in the district are Arabic, Cambodian (Khmer), French, Fulani, Kinyarwanda, Mooré, Nepali (the number two language), Pohnpeian, Twi, Urdu and Vietnamese.
+The majority of ELs are Spanish speakers, who comprise approximately 67% of the total.
+Some of the other languages represented in the district are Arabic, Awakateko (Guatemala), French, Fulani, Kinyarwanda, Mooré and Twi (West and Central Africa), Khmer (Cambodia), Nepali and Urdu (South Asia), Pohnpeian (South Pacific), and Vietnamese (Southeast Asia).

 Mission Statement: